SignTime & SignWise

 What I'd do differently…

-Explore multi-person calling: While SignTime’s main goal is to help users find a single signing partner, adding support for group calls could foster community and reduce the isolation many DHH individuals experience.
+• Explore multi-person calling: While SignTime’s main goal is to help users find a signing partner, adding support for group calls could foster community and reduce the isolation that many DHH individuals experience.
 Our team would need to consider how to best spotlight active signers in the interface when multiple people are signing at once.